bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 | :-------------------------------------------------------------------------------------------------------------------------------------------- |
 | For an online store, the business logic would be creating orders and checking out.
 For transport company—route and traffic load optimization. |

 Business logic speaks in the language of the domain.
-It describes workflows as sequences of events and their consequences: “When a user inputs a discount coupon, the application checks its validity and reduces the order price.”
+It describes workflows as sequences of events and consequences: “When a user inputs a discount coupon, the application checks its validity and reduces the order price.”

 Such language is “far from code.”
 Because of the high abstraction level, translating business workflows into code can be difficult.
-Functional pipeline, which we'll discuss in this chapter, helps to describe business workflows in code more clear and closer to reality.
+Functional pipeline, which we'll discuss in this chapter, helps to describe business workflows in code more precisely and closer to reality.

 ## Data Transformations

-Business workflows are basically data transformations.
+Business workflows are data transformations.
 For example, applying a discount to an order can be expressed as a transition from one data state to another:

 ```
 “Coupon Application”: